Features

 - Dismiss the box by clicking the OK button.

-When you click "Search", JISHOP first goes through its kanji list.
+When you click "Search", JiShop first goes through its kanji list.
 The matching kanji are displayed on the Results tab.
 If not a single kanji was found, and either meaning or reading was specified, the app searches the compound words dictionary for the same reading/meaning, and displays the results on the Compounds tab.

 The reading can be specified either in rōmaji , or in hiragana, or in katakana.
 You can specify long vowels either with a colon, or as "ou/uu".